tobixen/calendar-cli/README.md

 Simple command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management using a caldav server.

 THIS IS THE LEGACY VERSION.
-I got a bit unhappy with the project (particularly the quite different user interfaces when handling events vs handling tasks), so rather than making version 1.0, I decided to recreate it from scratch.
-Please visit https://github.com/tobixen/kal for the new version (though be aware that it still has some sharp edges).
+I decided to change a bit on the user interface, rather than breaking backward compatibility I made a new command name `plann`.
+Please visit https://github.com/tobixen/plann for the new version (though be aware that it still has some sharp edges).

 Other tools
 -----------